• Home

 Check out our Member Directory, this lists most members of the IFGA.

-A youth membership is available for FFA and 4-H members ages 8-18, contact wesautry@yahoo.com for more information.
+A youth membership is available for FFA and 4--H members ages 8 to 18.
+Complete the membership application on the Printable Forms Page.

 Yes.
 Please review the Rules of Registration for specific requirements.